 Building Character, Compassion, and Confidence

-We also have many suggested activities for youth in your local communities, including:
+There are many suggested activities for youth in your local communities, including …

 - Annual “Father and Son” or Family Dinner

 - Invite DeMolay, Constellation, Rainbow, and The Organization of Triangles to conduct Family Night programs

 - Host an Easter Egg Hunt, Halloween party, or Holiday Party for underprivileged children

 - Hold a school talent show in your Lodge hall

 - Organize a Bicycle Rodeo